 Ground Source Heat Pump Savings

 The initial purchase cost of the ground source heat pump and the installation cost are considerably more expensive than other types of heaters.
 However, the investment will pay off in time, as the running cost are lower, as well as the maintenance and servicing costs.
-A good quality ground source heat pump can save you from £410 to £2,000 annually.
+A good quality ground source heat pump can save you from £130 to £1,500 annually (when replacing a non-condensing system).
 There is also the security of knowing that the ground source heating or cooling energy will not increase in price in the future.

 How Much Does a Ground Source Heat Pump Cost?

-Installing a ground source heat pump system costs according to The Energy Saving Trust estimates around £11,000- £15,000.
+Installing a ground source heat pump system costs according to The Energy Saving Trust estimates around £13,000- £20,000.
 It is likely that the running costs will be much lower than with previous heating systems.
-For example, switching from electricity could save more than £500 annually, while switching from gas will not give so drastic results.
-The running costs will be approximately £655 a year, however, it depends on a number of factors including the size of your property and how well insulated it is.
+For example, switching from electricity could save more than £600 annually, while switching from gas will not give so drastic results.
+The running costs depend on a number of factors including the size of your property and how well insulated it is.

 Factors Worth Considering Before Getting a Ground Source Heat Pump